Associate Professor Irvin, English, Chair

 Majors must pass a written comprehensive examination of interdisciplinary character devised and judged by an interdisciplinary panel.
 A citation of honors on the research paper and on the written comprehensive examination by a majority of the members of the examining panel qualify the major for honors.

 Majors are encouraged to satisfy the college language requirement with Latin as early as possible and to complete the program requirement in Latin at their first opportunity.
 Familiarity with a vernacular language other than English is desirable.

 Travel and study abroad are highly desirable for students electing this major.
-They are encouraged to participate in British Studies at Oxford, European Studies, or other established programs.
+They are encouraged to participate in British Studies at Oxford, European Studies, the semester at the Centre for Medieval and Renaissance Studies at Oxford, or other established programs.